 Organizations seeking grants or wishing to explore possible projects must contact us to discuss your organization and grant proposal prior to applying.
 After the initial discussion, you will receive instructions on how to submit a Letter of Inquiry.

 A Letter of Inquiry (LOI) must be submitted via the Online Grant Application System by the appropriate LOI deadline.
-If the proposal meets the stated guidelines and priorities of the Foundation, the organization will be asked to schedule a meeting with the foundation director and/or office administrator to further discuss the proposal.
+If the proposal meets the stated guidelines and priorities of the Foundation, the organization will be asked to schedule a meeting with the foundation director and/or office administrator to discuss the proposal further.

 If invited, a Grant Application must be submitted via the Online Grant Application System by the appropriate grant round deadline.
 Grant Application instructions will be sent to the applicant.